rouzinho/EncoderDft/README.md

 Drag the Encoder widget into the architecture panel.
 When your architecture is ready, you can start the simulation.
 You will see that the Encoder transform the input of a topic into a 1D Gaussian function.
-For this case, I read data from a noise sensor and use the value as amplitude of the gaussian function.

 ## Work in progress